taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 aura takes fire damage, it catches on fire, taking 2d4 persistent fire damage.
 Heightened (+2) The persistent damage increases by 1d4 and the radius of the emanation increases by 5 feet.

+### Moonbeam (Focus III)
+[Uncommon] [Attack] [Cleric] [Concentrate] [Fire] [Focus] [Light] [Manipulate] [>>] Range 120 feet; Targets 1 creature
+Defense AC
+You shine a ray of moonlight.
+Make a spell attack roll.
+The beam of light deals 2d6 fire damage.
+This is silver damage for the purposes of weaknesses, resistances, and the like.
+Critical Success: The beam deals double damage, and the target is dazzled for 1 minute.
+Success: The beam deals full damage, and the target is dazzled for 1 round.
+Heightened (+1) The ray's damage increases by 1d6.

 ### Detect Magic (Cantrip III)